thudfactor/elfinjohn/content/blog/1805/06-kon-kan-i-beg-your-pardon/index.md

     description: "When I think about music, I think about it in two periods.
 There’s before Kon Kan, and then there’s after Kon Kan."
 ---

-WWhen I think about music, I think about it in two periods.
+When I think about music, I think about it in two periods.
 There’s before Kon Kan, and then there’s after Kon Kan.

 {{% youtube tag="_YO_24AIguU" %}}